Search Menu

 If your puppy is pouncing on your legs or feet as you walk, a common playful puppy behavior, Santo recommends holding a high-value treat next to your leg as you walk, to help the puppy learn to walk nicely alongside you.
 This same tactic is used when teaching a puppy to walk on a leash.

-Sometimes a biting puppy is really an over-tired puppy, and they need to be put in a quiet space or crate to take a nap.
-Other times, they may need a potty break, or may just be hungry or thirsty.
+Sometimes a biting puppy is really an overtired puppy, and they need to be put in a quiet space or crate to take a nap.
+Other times, they may need a potty break or just be hungry or thirsty.

 We sometimes forget that when our puppy is calm and quiet, we should reinforce that with a “good dog” or a piece of kibble or a pat.
 You’ll help them learn what behaviors you’re looking for through positive reinforcement.

-An AKC S.T.A.R.
-Puppy class or another well-run local class will provide your puppy with the chance to socialize with other dogs.
+Enrolling in an AKC S.T.A.R.
+Puppy class or another well-run local class is a great way to provide your puppy with the chance to socialize with other dogs.

-Teaching your little manic play biter to be polite with their mouth may seem like a huge challenge at first.
-Patience and consistency are the keys.
+Teaching your puppy to be polite with their mouth may seem like a huge challenge at first, so patience and consistency are key.
 Some puppies may back off during one play session, and come at you teeth first in the next.

-“Play biting does not mean your puppy is vicious,” says Dr. Jerry Klein, AKC’s chief veterinary officer.
-“However, if you haven’t been able to moderate the behavior by the time they’re six months old, it’s a good idea to consult an experienced dog trainer or animal behavior specialist.”
+“Play biting does not mean your puppy is vicious,” says Dr. Jerry Klein, Chief Veterinarian for the AKC.
+“However, if you haven’t been able to moderate the behavior by the time they’re 6 months old, it’s a good idea to consult an experienced dog trainer or animal behavior specialist.”

 Don’t miss crucial information when it comes to raising your puppy.
 Get personalized training, nutritional, veterinary, and everyday advice sent straight to your inbox.
 Subscribe to Pupdate, a weekly email newsletter with customized content based on your puppy’s breed and age.